Find answers to the most commonly asked DIY questions about tile and stone installations.

 What grout colors do you offer?

-Each Retailer decides the number of colors they stock, but MAPEI has a wide array of grout colors available.
+Each retailer decides the number of colors they stock, but MAPEI has a wide array of grout colors available.
 The Products tab can point you to our grouts and each grout includes a list of the colors available.
-Remember that your computer screen may not show the grout color exactly, be sure to double check with the grout cards available at the store.
+Remember that your computer screen may not show the grout color exactly, so be sure to double-check them with the grout cards available at the store.
 We also have acrylic and silicone caulks that are formulated to closely match in color to finish your installation.

 How do I know if I can do a project myself?

 There is no simple answer to that question.
 Successful DIY projects typically start with research, planning, and preparation.
 This site will help give you the steps but it will be up to you to make sure you have the needed tools, tile, and know-how to proceed.
 With all of that said, many common tile and stone installations are perfect DIY projects to beautify and add value to your home.
-The employees at the store can help guide you and there are many online resources to ask questions, view videos, and understand the basics of tile installation.
+The employees at the store can help guide you and there are many online resources that answer questions, have informational videos and give the basics of tile installation.
 MAPEI also has a staff of former tile installers that are just a phone call away.